 Location: Kashiwa City, Chiba Prefecture, Japan

-Large-scale sustainable living is reinforced through a centralized energy management system; energy conservation, creation and storage; local production of food; and low-carbon urban transportation.
-Active and vital streets connect and energize the updated civic realm, as living and working in the same neighborhood supports efficient resource use, builds social cohesion and improves livability.
-This synergy is demonstrated by the transformation of an inaccessible storm water detention facility into a civic commons—a biophilic and sustainable community amenity.
+Large-scale sustainable living is reinforced through a centralized energy management system; energy conservation, generation, and storage; local production of food; and low-carbon urban transportation.
+Active and vital streets connect and energize the updated civic realm; living and working in the same neighborhood supports efficient use of resources, builds social cohesion, and improves livability.
+This synergy is demonstrated by the transformation of an inaccessible stormwater detention facility into a civic commons—a biophilic and sustainable community amenity.

-Kashiwa-no-ha is environmentally and technologically innovative—an especially acute interest after 2011’s Tohoku earthquake and Fukushima Power Plant disaster when energy conservation was a critical national issue.
-Community behavior is a supporting strategy—for example, the Area Energy Management System monitors energy levels through an app informing people in high-use areas how to reduce consumption, while monitors broadcast building performance information.
-Today, the Smart City is a mix of building uses—hotel, hospital, laboratory and commercial—connected via a district energy and power distribution system to share heat loads and reduce peak electric usage, allowing occupants to live off the grid until regional power and water can be restored.
+Kashiwa-no-ha is environmentally and technologically innovative—an especially acute interest after 2011’s Tohoku earthquake and Fukushima Power Plant disaster.
+Community behavior is a supporting strategy: for example, the area energy management system monitors demand through an app informing people in high-use areas how to reduce consumption, while monitors broadcast building performance information.
+The Smart City is a mix of building uses connected through a district energy and power distribution system to share heat loads and reduce peak electricity use, allowing occupants to live off the grid until regional power and water can be restored.